P2P Premium Tracker

 Premiums exist because P2P sellers take on real risk.
 They hold USDT inventory, process local payment methods, deal with chargebacks, and navigate banking restrictions.
 In countries with free capital flows and easy crypto access, competition among sellers drives premiums close to zero.
 In restricted markets, the friction of converting local currency into stablecoins pushes premiums higher.

-Why Premiums Vary by Country
+Why Do P2P Premiums Vary by Country?

 The biggest driver of premium differences is capital controls.
 Countries like Nigeria, Argentina, and Ethiopia restrict how much foreign currency residents can buy through official channels.
 When people cannot access dollars through their bank, they turn to P2P platforms and pay a premium for the convenience.